liangxianzhe/creator/packages/creator/example_starter/README.md

 3. Delete the default counter app file `lib/main.dart` and `test/widget_test.dart`.

-4. Copy all files from this example's `lib` folder to your app's `lib` folder.
+4. Copy all files from this `lib` folder to your app's `lib` folder.

 5. You are good to go.
-Run the app and start making your fancy app!
+Start making your fancy app!

 ```
 flutter run